Congress You wish to estimate, with 95% confidence, the populatio... | Channels for Pearson+

 1

-Step 1: Identify the formula for determining the minimum sample size for estimating a population proportion.
-The formula is: n = (Z^2 * p * (1 - p)) / E^2, where n is the sample size, Z is the z-score corresponding to the confidence level, p is the estimated population proportion, and E is the margin of error.
+Determine the formula for the minimum sample size needed to estimate a population proportion with a given margin of error.
+The formula is: , where is the sample size, is the z-score corresponding to the confidence level, is the estimated population proportion, and is the margin of error.

+Since no preliminary estimate of the population proportion is available, use .
+This value maximizes the product , ensuring the sample size is large enough.

-Step 2: Determine the values for the variables in the formula.
-For a 95% confidence level, the z-score (Z) is approximately 1.96.
-The estimated population proportion (p) is 0.21 (from the prior survey), and the margin of error (E) is 0.04 (4%).
+Identify the z-score for a 95% confidence level.
+For a 95% confidence level, the z-score is approximately .

+Substitute the values into the formula: .
+Here, represents the margin of error (4%).

-Step 5: Simplify the denominator of the formula.
-Calculate 0.04^2, then divide the simplified numerator by the simplified denominator to find the minimum sample size.
+Simplify the expression step by step to calculate the minimum sample size .
 Round up to the nearest whole number, as sample size must be an integer.

 Verified video answer for a similar problem: